 We’ll start with the Imagine Key, which is available only to residents of Southern California.

-• three, or two peak, one-day visits to the parks without park hopper OR
+four one-day visits to the parks WITHOUT park hopper OR

 If you’re only taking one trip in a year, it’s a tougher sell.
-At four days with park hopper, the $515 ticket price is higher than the Imagine Key pass price, and the discounts and option to use your pass other days is going to make it worth it even if you find discounted Disneyland tickets.
+At four days with park hopper, the $569 ticket price is slightly less than than the Imagine Key pass price, but the discounts and option to use your pass other days is going to make it worth it even if you find discounted Disneyland tickets.

-A three day park-hopper ticket costs $460, or $39 cheaper than the Imagine Key.
-To take advantage of the annual pass, you’d basically need to spend $390 on dining and merchandise during those three days (also, if you’re parking, you’ll save $26.25 over three days).
-For one person that’s not too hard, but…
+A three day park-hopper ticket costs $505, or $94 cheaper than the Imagine Key.
+To take advantage of the annual pass, you’d basically need to spend $940 on dining and merchandise during those three days (also, if you’re parking, you’ll save $26.25 over three days).
+For one person, that isn’t easy, but…

 But if one family member of a family of four buys an Imagine Key just for a single trip, they can make all food and merchandise purchases for the family.
-This makes the $390 spending much easier to hit.
-For families of three or four, it’s probably worth one member getting the Imagine Key Pass for a three-day trip.
+This makes the $940 spending a little easier to hit (still a lot though, right?).
+For families of three or four, it’s maybe worth one member getting the Imagine Key Pass for a three-day trip.

 Be careful with this though—once one family member has an annual pass, you might start itching for more trips.
 If you’re going to be making multiple visits, just get everyone the annual pass to begin with.